justincfeng/squirrel.jl/docs/src/index.md

 Relativistic positioning refers to the concept of establishing spacetime positions from proper time broadcasts emitted by a system of satellites.
-Central to relativistic positioning is the relativistic location location problem, which is the problem of finding the intersection of future pointing light cones from a collection of at least four emission points.
+Central to relativistic positioning is the relativistic location problem, which is the problem of finding the intersection of future pointing light cones from a collection of at least four emission points.
 Algorithms for relativistic location in flat spacetime are provided in the [`cereal.jl`](https://github.com/justincfeng/cereal.jl/)